Hyperxq/Project-Builder-schematics-docs/src/content/docs/core-concepts/schematic-context.md

 | Warn      | `context.logger.warn(message)`  | Warnings about potentially harmful situations or consequences that are not necessarily errors.                  |
 | Error     | `context.logger.error(message)` | Error messages indicating that something has gone wrong during the execution of the schematic.                  |
 | Fatal     | `context.logger.fatal(message)` | Critical errors causing the process to terminate.
 Used for unrecoverable errors.                                |

+## In Conclusion

+`SchematicContext` is your partner in crime for making schematics do more than just file operations.
+Whether it's running additional tasks with `addTask` or keeping users informed with logging, it empowers you to create more dynamic, useful, and user-friendly schematics.

+Remember, while Tree manages your project's files, `SchematicContext` manages everything else, helping you automate tasks, call other schematics, and communicate effectively with your users.